So. It’s September.

 In particular, the Full Moon Philtre in the tall glass at the back of the display and I’m really chuffed with the Dragon’s Eye Embalming Fluid bottle.

-The sculpting around the eye, side and back of the bottle was made with PVA glue and tissue paper.
+The sculpting around the eye, side and back of the bottle was made with PVA glue and tissue paper, a method I also used in the dragon eye tutorial for Wayfair UK.

 It’s a time consuming technique, but actually quite therapeutic.
 It’s also quite effective, I think you’ll agree.